-In any case, here are some of the key characteristics of organizations who have developed an effective change management system:
+There are some characteristics of organizations who have developed an effective change management system that are worth noting:

 1. Tone at the top